-Dr. Andriy Batchinsky, MD is pioneering advancements in extracorporeal life support (ECLS), focusing on combat and civilian trauma and novel critical care interventions, to save lives both on and off the battlefield.
+Andriy Batchinsky, MD is pioneering advancements in extracorporeal life support, focusing on combat and civilian trauma and novel critical care interventions, to save lives both on and off the battlefield.

 “Do with what you have – that’s where battlefield medicine is going today.
-Medical preparedness cannot assume unlimited supplies are available, which is extremely relevant now with COVID-19,” said Dr. Andriy Batchinsky.
-“The biggest challenge I have is explaining to people with a peacetime mentality how to prepare for a wartime medical situation or a mass casualty situation like COVID-19 and do so with realistic expectations.”
+Medical preparedness cannot assume unlimited supplies are available, which is extremely relevant now with COVID-19,” said Andriy Batchinsky, MD.
+“The biggest challenge I have is explaining to people with a peacetime mentality how to prepare for a wartime medical situation or a mass casualty situation like COVID-19 and do so with the realistic expectations.”

 Dr. Batchinsky is a trauma surgeon by education and translational scientist at heart.
-As a researcher with Geneva since 2014, he is the founder and director of the Autonomous Reanimation and Evacuation (AREVA) research program, where various Geneva research projects are carried out in San Antonio, TX.
-Dr. Batchinsky is also the Extracorporeal Life Support (ECLS) Capability Area manager at the U.S. Army Institute of Surgical Research (USAISR) at Fort Sam Houston via an Intergovernmental Personal Agreement mechanism, where he has conducted research since January 2001.
+A Geneva researcher since 2014, he is also the founder and director of the Autonomous Reanimation and Evacuation (AREVA) Research Program, where various Geneva research projects are carried out in San Antonio, Texas.
+In addition, he is the Extracorporeal Life Support (ECLS) Capability Area Manager at the U.S. Army Institute of Surgical Research (USAISR) at Fort Sam Houston where he has conducted research since January 2001.

-Beginning his career as a surgeon in the Ukraine, Dr. Batchinsky practiced medicine in underdeveloped conditions with few resources, which he credits with sparking his passion for battlefield medicine.
-He attributes his drive to create better research for combat environments and his 19 years in combat casualty care in various roles to the late Professor of Surgery Basil Pruitt Jr., MD, the former commander and director of the USAISR, who first introduced Batchinsky to the Institute in 1998.
-Dr. Batchinky credits a big part of his professional growth over the years to Dr. Pruitt and Lee Cancio, MD, the current director of the Burn Unit where Dr. Pruitt worked.
-Dr. Batchinsky has a special interest in minimally invasive ECLS for treatment of lung and multi-organ failure in combat and civilian trauma, as well as resuscitation of patients with massive severe combined injuries and exsanguination.
-Simply put, he “wants to save those that others deem to be unsaveable.”
+Beginning his career as a surgeon in the Ukraine, he practiced medicine in underdeveloped conditions with few resources, which he credits with sparking his passion for battlefield medicine.
+He attributes his drive to create better research for combat environments and his 19 years in combat casualty care in various roles to the late Professor of Surgery, Basil Pruitt Jr., MD, former commander and director of the USAISR, who first introduced Batchinsky to the Institute in 1998.
+Together with the current director Lee Cancio MD, they have been a big influence in Dr. Batchinsky’s career at USAISR.

 The CROSS is a lung and renal support device connecting to patients by a catheter.
 It replaces lung function and renal function.
 The CROSS will permit patients to receive ambulatory care at home or at the point-of-injury, reducing the need for ICU beds, and allowing patients to be free of ventilators while conscious and mobile.

 “It is the potential answer to multiple Army objectives,“ said Dr. Batchinsky.
-This device can make ECLS therapy for lung injuries available during critical care ground and air evacuation, and close to the point of the time of injury, easily fitting into ground evacuation vehicles and aircrafts.
-“It’s a game changer,” he adds.
-“It permits injured warfighters to walk, talk and actively recuperate, and for many, to remain operationally functional on the battlefield.”
+This device can make ECLS therapy for lung injuries available during critical care ground and air evacuation, and close to the point of the time of injury, easily fitting into ground evacuation vehicles and aircraft.
+“It’s a game-changer which will permit injured to walk, talk and actively recuperate and for many to remain operationally functional on the battlefield.”

 This is not the first time Dr. Batchinsky has pioneered the applications of techniques to address the Department of Defense’s trauma models.